carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 - warning: false
 - results: false

-These options mean the source code will not be printed in the knit html document, messages from the code will not be printed in the knit html document, and warnings will not be printed in the knit html document (but will still output to the console).
+These options mean the source code will not be printed in the rendered html document, messages from the code will not be printed in the rendered html document, and warnings will not be printed in the html document (but will still output to the console).
 Plots, figures or whatever is printed by the code WILL show up in the final html document.

 Now we are seeing what we would like: a figure without other output to show in our paper.